FCO/Red/README.md

 WiP
 ===

-Take a look on our Wiki: <https://github.com/FCO/Red/wiki>
+Take a look at our Wiki: <https://github.com/FCO/Red/wiki>

 NAME
 ====